ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-11-21
+## 2024-11-22

-Made progress on personal goals
+Tech exploration day

-> Software is eating the world.
+> First, solve the problem.
+Then, write the code.

 *Auto-generated commit for activity tracking*